jarviscog/jarviscog/README.md

 # Hey! <img src="wave.gif" data-canonical-src="wave.gif" width="30" height="30" /> I'm Jarvis
 ## Welcome to my Github!
 I love creating interesting things and going to interesting places.
-Currently attending Western University for Computer Science, and planning to work freelance after graduating.
+Currently attending Western University for Computer Science.
 For me having skill in many subjects is very important, and I always go out of my to learn new skills and gain an understanding in things that are just above my current skill level.

 ## Skills